Apostolique/AposDocs/docs/getting-started.md

 `links` are shown at the top.
 The svg is optional.

 `social` links are shown at the bottom, the svg is required and the name is used for screen readers or terminal browsers.

+Find svg icons from <https://heroicons.dev/>.
+Pick the *outline* version of your chosen icon.